What is CPM?

 Distinctive features of the CPM are three sets of behaviors: foundational behaviors, practice behaviors, and leadership behaviors.
 These behaviors are key to creating an environment that is conducive for the implementation of the CPM in county child welfare agencies.

 Background of CPM Development

 California’s child welfare community has a long and respected history of creating and implementing successful approaches to serving children and families.
-Our state supervised and county-implemented system has provided numerous opportunities at both the state and local levels for the development of innovative practices and initiatives aimed at improving outcomes.
+Our state-supervised and the county-implemented system has provided numerous opportunities at both the state and local levels for the development of innovative practices and initiatives aimed at improving outcomes.
 However, multiple emerging and established initiatives and practices have impacted our ability to have a consistent statewide approach for child welfare practice.

 In 2012, California’s public child welfare community began efforts to develop a California Child Welfare Core Practice Model that is intended as a framework to support our state’s child welfare social workers and leaders in sustaining and improving practice in all California counties.
-From the beginning the goal of this work has been to create a practice model that guides service delivery and decision-making at all levels in Child Welfare, and that builds on the great work already taking place by integrating key elements of existing initiatives and proven practices such as the California Partners for Permanency (CAPP), Pathways to Permanency (the Katie A. Core Practice Model), and Safety Organized Practice (SOP).
+From the beginning, the goal of this work has been to create a practice model that guides service delivery and decision-making at all levels in Child Welfare.
+The CPM builds on the great work already taking place by integrating key elements of existing initiatives and proven practices such as the California Partners for Permanency (CAPP), Pathways to Permanency (the Katie A. Core Practice Model), and Safety Organized Practice (SOP).
 The California Child Welfare Core Practice Model amplifies the work that has taken place in California over the past decade-and-a-half to improve outcomes for children and families in all counties, across the state.

 Who's Who in CPM?

 - County Welfare Directors Association - Funding sponsor of the Directors Institute and related activities